ahmb84/fuel-node-example/README.md

 ## Dependencies

-It requires a running instance of [fuel-server](https://github.com/ahmb84/fuel-server) service to run.
+By default the fuel-web3-provider is pointing to https://bagas.app/api/relay but you can running your own [fuel-server](https://github.com/ahmb84/fuel-server)

 ## Config